 Credit: Felix Höflmayer et al., 2021 (figure by J. Dye, which is clearer in its original setting)

-We can see from these two titles that the four authors are promoting it as "the missing link" in the early development of the alphabet; I would think that it is another link in a different chain, and not the alphabetic chain they have in mind.
+We can see from these two titles that the four authors are promoting it as "the missing link" in the early development of the alphabet; I think that it might be a piece from a different series, and not the alphabetic chain they have in mind.
 However, they argue that the Carbon 14 method of dating is now more reliable, and so they can assert: "Dating to the fifteenth century BC, this inscription is currently the

 oldest securely dated alphabetic inscription from the Southern Levant,